Gbone3176/clip-score/README.md

 ```

 If GPU is available, the project is set to run automatically on a GPU by default.
 If you want to specify a particular GPU, you can use the `--device cuda:N` flag when running the script, where `N` is the index of the GPU you wish to use.
 In case you want to run the program on a CPU instead, you can specify this by using the `--device cpu` flag.

+If you want to test the CLIP scores in the biomedical field, please additionally add the `--biomed` flag.

 ## Computing CLIP Score within the Same Modality